Chaos Day Playbook

 Having designed the experiment, the next step is to determine its execution.
 This requires consideration of:

-When designing experiments, be mindful of the probe effect (see also Chaos Engineering p224); the means of injecting the failure condition might alter the system in such a way to cause alternative or unrealistic chaos, thus distorting the experiment.
+When designing experiments, be mindful of the (see also p224); the means of injecting the failure condition might alter the system in such a way to cause alternative or unrealistic chaos, thus distorting the experiment.